symbiote-h2020/SymbIoTeSecurity/README.md

      }
      ```

-3. With such prepared headers you can access SymbIoTe resources offered publicly, e.g. execute search queries.
+3. With such prepared headers you can access SymbIoTe resources offered publicly, e.g. execute search queries or send request to Resource Access Proxy.

 4. After receiving a business response from a symbiote component, you should check if it came from component you are interested in.
 To do so, please see [Service Response payload](#service_response)